21% VAT(IVA) will be added to the ticket price

 The fanciest C# features you’ll use is generics, so programmers with only passing familiarity with C# may be able to participate as well.

-You’ll need to bring your own programming environment capable of compiling and running C# code on the .NET framework (not .NET Core), as well as xUnit.net-based unit tests.
+You’ll need to bring your own programming environment capable of compiling and running C# code on .NET Core, as well as xUnit.net-based unit tests.
 You’ll also need a Git client.

 Mark Seemann helps programmers make code easier to maintain.
 His professional interests include functional programming, object–oriented development, software architecture, as well as software development in general.
 Apart from writing a book about Dependency Injection he has also created several Pluralsight courses, and written numerous articles and blog posts about programming.
 Originally poised to become a rock star or (failing that) graphic novelist (in the European tradition) he one day found himself with insufficient talent for either, a master’s degree in Economics, and a desire for working with computers.
 He has been doing the latter intermittently since 1995.